 There is still lots of work to be done to make members of the LGBTQ+ community feel safe and included at work beyond displaying the flag.

 Creating inclusive spaces is essential in making sure your employees and visitors feel welcome.
 Beyond displays of support, it’s important that businesses have inclusivity at the center of their facility hygiene programs.
 Progressive hygiene incorporates the needs of all to build spaces that consider needs that are often overlooked.

-Not all menstruators identify as women, a fact that many facility managers fail to consider when deciding what goes in the restrooms.
-Needs like those of transgender men, who are rarely, if ever, afforded anywhere to safely and discreetly dispose of their menstrual products in male restrooms.
+Not all menstruators identify as women, a fact that many facility managers fail to consider when deciding what goes in the washrooms.
+Needs like those of transgender men, who are rarely, if ever, afforded anywhere to safely and discreetly dispose of their menstrual products in male washrooms.
 This leaves them at risk of having to dispose of their menstrual products in common spaces, running the risk of being outed or being forced into unwanted confrontations from other users.

 Moving forward, when making decisions on company policy or operations, it’s important that employers ask themselves: will this decision/policy provide equitable outcomes for all employees?